Campus Policies and Definitions

 The University of Wisconsin River-Falls is committed to providing faculty, staff and students with the information and resources they need to be informed regarding sexual assault and harassment.
-This webpage contains resources including campus, community, state and national information designed to provide knowledge and support for individuals affected by sexual assault or harassment.
+This webpage contains information about UWRF and Universities of Wisconsin policies, designed to provide knowledge and support for individuals affected by sexual assault or harassment.

 If this is an emergency or crisis situation, please consult our Emergencies and Crisis Situations webpage or call 911.